hamdiz0/LearningDevOps/kubernetes/kubernetes.md

                             containerPort: 80
     ```
 * `Service` :
-    - a REST object similar to Pods
+    - A REST object that provides policies for accessing the pods and cluster
     - a logical abstraction for a set of pods in a cluster
     - provide policies for accessing the Pods and cluster
     - acts as load balencer across the Pods (forwards request to the less busy Pod)